A new treatment for some periodic Schr\"odinger operators II: the wave function: Small energy wave function

-For example, the potential $u(x)=2h\cos2x$ has local minima at $x_*=0$ and $x_*=\f{\pi}{2}$ modulo periods.
-At the minima $u(x_*)=\pm2h$, therefore the eigenvalues take the form \be \lambda=\mp2h+\delta,\ee where $\delta$ is the energy of small excitations.
-The small energy perturbation is also the strong coupling expansion for the potential, $h\gg1$.
-In a similar way, the elliptic potential $u(x)=\alpha\widetilde{\wp}(x;2\omega_1,2\omega_2)$ has local minima at $x_*=\omega_i$, at which the potential $u(x_*)=\alpha(e_i+\zeta_1)$, $i=1,2,3$.
-The first minima at $x_*=\omega_1$ actually corresponds to the large energy excitations already analyzed in the section \ref{lamelargeenergy}, the leading order energy comes from the quasimomentum $\lambda\sim-\nu^2+\cdots$.
-The other two minima indeed give small energy perturbative solutions, nevertheless, we should use the Jacobian form of the Lam\'e equation to compute, as explained in \cite{wh1412}.
+where $\delta$ is the energy of small excitations.
+The small energy perturbation is also the strong coupling solution for the potential, $h\gg1$, see Refs.~\cite{Arscott1964} (Chapter V).
+In a similar way, the elliptic potential $u(x)=\alpha\widetilde{\wp}(x;2\omega_1,2\omega_2)$ has local minima at $x_*=\omega_i$, where the potential $u(x_*)=\alpha(e_i+\zeta_1)$, $i=1,2,3$.
+The first minima at $x_*=\omega_1$ is associated to the large energy excitations already analyzed in the subsection \ref{lamelargeenergy}, the leading order energy comes from the quasimomentum $\lambda\sim-\nu^2+\cdots$.
+The other two minima are associated to small energy perturbative solutions, nevertheless, in order to get compact formulae we should use the Jacobian form of the Lam\'e equation to compute.

+In this section we derive the corresponding strong coupling wave function, they have the Floquet form, and for elliptic potential their monodromies along periods $2\mathbf{K}$ and $2\mathbf{K}+2\mathbf{K}^{'}$ indeed satisfy the relations we proposed in the previous paper \cite{wh1412}.